|

 IntelliMouse is a Microsoft invention that allows you to pan and zoom data in a window using the middle mouse button.
 The idea saw its light when the new mouse-wheel appeared on Microsoft mouse hardware, and using different combinations of scrolling, clicking and the CTRL and SHIFT keys, one can pan, zoom and scale windows with the middle mouse-button (or mouse-wheel).
-The IntelliMouse SDK (there is actually an IntelliMouse SDK) defines the following actions:

 Scrolling and zooming seems logical actions for the mouse, but "Autoscroll"?
 These are actually subtle features in various Internet Explorer and Office products.
 IE lets you move back and forward in the URL history, and Office also defines some neat behaviours in different views.